-- A. At the outset of our discussion, it is important to again note what we discussed at the start of the course about different kinds of stakeholders in a software project.
+- A. At the outset of our discussion, it is important to again note what we discussed earlier in the course about different kinds of stakeholders in a software project.
 Recall that a stakeholder is anyone who has a legitimate stake in the outcome of a project. - 1.
 For a typical software project, there are four kinds of stakeholders.
 Who are they?